What is electric polarization?

-Electric polarization or polarisation arises when a non-polar substance placed between two parallel plates with an applied electric field.
-The electric field tends to attract the negatively charged electron particles towards the positive plate and positive charge nucleus towards a negative plate.
-Therefore, in the presence of an electric field or current, there will be observed an electrical distortion on the molecule to form an electrical dipole.
-In learning chemistry or physics, such type of distortion in the molecules is called the electric polarization.
-But the polarization disappears as soon as the field is withdrawn and the molecule comes back to its original state.
+Electric polarization occurs when a non-polar substance placed between two parallel plates with an applied electric field.
+The electric field tends to attract the negatively charged electron particles or clouds towards the positive plate and positive charge nucleus towards a negative plate.
+Therefore, in the presence of an electric field or current, there will be observed an electrical distortion or polarized the molecule to form an electrical dipole.
+In learning chemistry or physics, such type of distortion process in the molecules is called the electric polarization but the polarization disappears as soon as the polarized field is withdrawn and the polarizing molecule comes back to its original state.

 Let induced electric polarization = Pi and induced dipole moment = µi.
 The induced dipole moment or simply the induced moment directly proportional to the strength of the electric field applied(F).
 Therefore, μi ∝ F. But when electric force is very low, otherwise, hyperpolarization may occur among the polarized molecules.
 Hence, μi = αi F, where αi = proportionality constant.
 This constant is called the induced polarizability constant of the polarizing molecule.
 Therefore, the induced electric polarization in chemistry meaning the amount of induced moment in the polarized molecule when the unit electric field of current strength is applied.

 Unit and Dimension of Polarizability